Newsletter One + Patient Zero

 Malay: *Hits joint* "Like infectious diseases is probably the clearest example, the craziest stuff would be adaptability solutions even for humans to survive as the climate changes.
 Like are there things we can do to modify our environments, where our biology is better adapted to that environment or we adapt the environment around our existing biology.

 At first I thought this was some futuristic Animorphs nonsense.
 But the more I think about this, the more prescient I think this is.
-The global response to COVID-19 gives an example of situations we’ll need to respond to be prepared to respond to.
+The global response to COVID-19 gives an example of situations we’ll need to be prepared to respond to.

 Here are some lessons from this outbreak and the potential healthcare opportunities/changes to think about in a climate changing future.